 If an administrator cannot change the server settings, they can use the maxttl (Maximum Time To Live) setting in Object Cache Pro to ensure that old data expires and is removed automatically after a set period, such as 24 hours.

-In short, Object Cache Pro is the gold standard for making WordPress fast.
+In short, Object Cache Pro is an advanced Redis object-cache option for WordPress sites that have already outgrown basic caching.
 You don’t need to be an expert in the technical “under the hood” details, like compression or data syncing, to understand the benefit.

 For beginners and business owners, the following strategic roadmap is recommended: